 In 2015, new legislation was passed against a background of increasingly pressurised (angespannt: 'tight' or 'tense') housing market conditions.
-The legislation enabled Germany's federal states (Länder) to moderate rents for new contracts in urban areas (previously only existing leases had been covered by rent regulation) by introducing a Mietpreisbremse ('Rent Brake') that meant rents could only rise by a maximum of 10 per cent above local reference rents.
+The legislation enabled Germany's federal states (Länder) to moderate rents for new leases in urban areas (previously only existing leases had been covered) by introducing a Mietpreisbremse ('Rent Brake') that meant rents could only rise by a maximum of 10 per cent above local reference rents.
 Further measures introduced in 2019 led to a further strengthening of rent regulation for Germany as a whole, and, in 2020, in Berlin in particular.

 Currently, the German Civil Code (BGB) authorises the governments of the Federal States to designate pressurised housing markets (angespannte Wohnungsmärkte) by means of a statutory instrument for up to five years.
 These areas are defined on the basis of an inadequate supply of rental housing using a number of criteria: trends in rental prices, vacancy rates, rate of population growth and 'rent burden' (effectively a measure of affordability) (BGB 556d).
 In these pressurised housing markets a Mietbremse (rental brake) applies to new leases and a stricter Kappungsgrenze (rental ceiling) for rent increases for existing leases.
-As of August

-2024, all federal states except Saarland, Saxony-Anhalt, and Schleswig-Holstein6 have issued such legal regulations ((Hoganlovells, 2024).
+As of August 2024, all federal states except Saarland, Saxony-Anhalt, and Schleswig-Holstein have issued such legal regulations (Hoganlovells, 2024).

-Rent regulation: Reference Rents - Mietspiegel and Mietpreisbremse
+Rent regulation: Reference Rents - Mietspiegel and Mietbremse

-The key components of Germany's current system of rent regulation for the PRS7 are as follows:
+Schmidt (2020) sets out the key components of Germany's system of rent regulation for the PRS5 in greater detail: